-Kakao and Naver stocks plunge after South Korean lawmakers attack internet giants
+Internet giants take fire in South Korean echo of China crackdown

-Kakao Corp. and Naver Corp. plummeted their most in more than a year after prominent South Korean lawmakers warned internet giants against pursuing profits and abusing their market dominance.
+Kakao Corp. and Naver Corp. plummeted, set for the biggest declines in years, after South Korean lawmakers warned the nation’s internet giants against abusing their market dominance in the pursuit of profits.

-Kakao should not follow in the path of the chaebol, the country’s sprawling conglomerates, in ignoring fair competition in the pursuit of wealth, ruling Democratic Party chief Song Young-gil told a forum hosted by fellow lawmakers, according to Yonhap.
-Other lawmakers at the forum — entitled “Expansion of Dinosaur Kakao: Discussion on Countermeasures to Eliminate Unfair Trade by Platform Conglomerates” — said they were concerned about moves by Kakao including “abuse of position and attempting to raise service prices.”

-The comments spurred fears that lawmakers may seek to push policies to rein in their influence.
-Kakao, which runs South Korea’s biggest messaging and social media services, plunged more than 11% — its biggest decline since 2012.
-Naver, which runs the messaging platform Line as well as a host of apps, slid 8%, its biggest intraday loss in over a year.
-The stocks were among the worst performers on the benchmark Kospi index.
+Kakao, which runs South Korea’s biggest messaging and social media service, plunged more than 11%, on track for its worst drop since 2012.
+Naver, which runs the messaging platform Line as well as a host of apps, slid more than 8%, poised for its biggest loss in six years.

+Kakao should not follow the path of the country’s sprawling chaebol conglomerates in ignoring fair competition, Song Young-gil, head of the ruling Democratic Party, told a forum hosted by fellow lawmakers, Yonhap reported.
+A separate report from DongA Ilbo said the ruling party has decided to focus on platform operators in its annual assembly audit starting Oct.
+1.

+South Korea has been making moves to rein in foreign and local tech firms, mirroring a monthslong crackdown in China that’s erased more than $1 trillion in value for China’s largest corporations.

+Kakao and Naver were among the most notable beneficiaries of the pandemic stay-at-home trend in South Korea’s stock market.

+Kakao is still up 78% in the past 12 months, helped by the mega share floats of subsidiaries including Kakao Games Corp. and KakaoBank Corp., while Naver is up 32%.

-Lawmakers have slammed the massive tech and industrial complexes like Samsung Electronics Co. that dominate South Korea’s economy for monopolistic behavior and corruption.
-But the latest criticisms marked one of the strongest critiques of the country’s fast-expanding internet sector, which in recent years has encroached on the market share of the decades-old chaebol.
+Korean lawmakers have in recent years targeted massive tech and industrial complexes like Samsung Electronics Co. over monopolistic behavior and corruption scandals.
+This week’s moves are among the strongest yet against the domestic internet sector, which has grown to rival the traditional conglomerates in terms of corporate power and market value.

+In addition to the criticism of legislators, the sector is also facing pressure from financial regulators.
+The Financial Services Commission said Tuesday that online platforms that advertise financial products could become subject to regulations that seek to protect consumers.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.